 Some of the quotes from the documents and newspapers of yesteryear express attitudes and beliefs held by Caucasian Australians towards Aboriginal Australians that may cause distress.
 But in the interests of historical veracity we have decided to leave such quotes unedited and without qualification or comment.

 The draft was researched and written by non-indigenous BVHS volunteers who have no specialist qualifications in Aboriginal history or culture.
 It was passed to the ‘Tweed Byron Local Aboriginal Land Council’ and the ‘Bundjalung of Byron Bay Aboriginal Corporation (Arakwal)’ for their advice of any corrections, deletions or amplifications deemed necessary to comply with their protocols and to ensure there were no unwitting transgressions into culturally sensitive areas.

 TBLALC did not respond, while the Arakwal Board of Directors considered that it would be more appropriate for the Arakwal People themselves to present their own history, and to this end BVHS considerably reduced Arakwal references in the re-draft.
 But the Brunswick and Byron clans were too closely intertwined to entirely exclude the Arakwal from the story.

 The Arakwal Corporation also pointed out that it has developed a Cultural Programs Strategy to arrest social disintegration and foster development of Aboriginal identity and culture, ensuring that all programs and actions are in accordance with our cultural values, customs and practices.

-The Corporation has reservations that the BVHS document helps achieve this aim and has requested that this preamble include the following disclaimer:
+The Corporation has reservations that the BVHS document helps achieve this aim and has requested that this introduction include the following disclaimer:

 The Bundjalung of Byron Bay Arakwal people do not endorse the information provided in the document tilted ‘First People of the Brunswick’ as an accurate account of Arakwal or Bundjalung history from the early times of contact with Europeans on our lands.